757-301-1161

 Trainer Bio

 I have been in the dog world for almost three decades.
-After spending my childhood consumed with horses, I got my first dog in college—a whippet.
-So began my journey into the world of dog training and more specifically dog sports, which became a primary focus for over 10 years.
+After spending my childhood consumed with horses, I got my first dog in college which began my journey in the world of training and more specifically dog sports, which became a primary focus for over 10 years.

-In 2009 I was exposed to the field of applied behavior analysis.
-This started an interest in the science of learning and behavior and a deeper understanding of positive reinforcement and rewards-based training, paving the way for my involvement in professional training.
+In 2009 I was exposed to the field of behavior analysis.
+This started an interest in the science of learning and behavior and a deeper dive into positive reinforcement and rewards-based training, eventually paving the way for my interest in professional training.
 I find the study of behavior so fascinating and regularly continue my education in all things behavior modification.

 I am a Certified Professional Dog Trainer through CCPDT and Fear Free Certified.
-I enjoy helping dogs of all ages with everything from foundational training and socialization to addressing maladaptive behaviors.
-I also love volunteering my time with service dogs in training and shelter animals.
+I enjoy helping dogs of all ages with everything from foundational training and socialization, to addressing challenging behavior issues.
+I also love volunteering my time with service dogs in training and shelter animals, and am a team facilitator and teaching assistant for Atlas Assistance Dogs.

-I have a young pit bull/beagle mix named Topsy—a high energy, super fun “foster fail” who loves being busy and is currently training for some sports!
+I currently have just one dog, a young pit bull/beagle mix named Topsy who is a high energy, super fun “foster fail.”
+She loves being busy and training for various sports.

-Cate Law dog trainer in Virginia Beach with her Golden Addy licking her face
+Dog Trainer Cate Law from Virginia Beach with Golden Retriever Addy licking her face

 Cate Law